AeroPress Brewing Guide

 Weigh out 15 grams of coffee and grind to a medium setting.

-Take the plunger (top cylinder) and push the rubber end into the smooth end of the chamber (bottom cylinder).
-Don't push all the way in, but just about 1cm in as you will need room to fill the chamber with water.
+Take the plunger (top cylinder) and push the rubber end into the smooth end of the chamber (bottom cylinder) just about 1cm in.

 Flush the chamber with hot water and empty.

-Pour the remaining 130g of water and stir.
+Pour the remaining 130 grams of water and stir.

 The final weight reading on the scale should be 230 grams.